xyproto/algernon/README.md

 * /data and /repos have user permissions, /admin has admin permissions and / is public.
 * The following filenames are special, in prioritized order:
     * index.lua is interpreted as a handler function for the current directory
-    * index.md is rendered as html
+    * index.md is rendered as HTML
     * index.html is outputted as it is, with the correct Content-Type
     * index.txt is outputted as it is, with the correct Content-Type
+    * index.amber is rendered as HTML
+* The following filename extensions are handled by Algernon:
+    * .md is interpreted as Markdown and rendered as a HTML page
+    * .amber is interpreted as Amber and rendered as a HTML page
+    * .css is interpreted as GCSS and rendered as a CSS page
 * Other files are given a mimetype based on the extension.
 * Directories without an index file are shown as a directory listing, where the design is hardcoded.
 * Redis is used for the database backend.